If You Find One

-Reports of small effigies, we refer to as Stone Orphans, have increased in frequency.
-Their origin is unknown.
+Reports of small carved effigies, now commonly referred to as Stone Orphans, have increased across public spaces, wooded areas, roadsides, bridges, and locations connected to unusual events.
+Their origin remains unknown.
 Their purpose is disputed.
-What follows is a collection of observed patterns, working theories, and unresolved questions.
+What follows is a living archive of sightings, field notes, theories, and reports submitted for review.

 Field Note EH-2617